 These figures can vary but if executed properly around 80% of new members schedule an orientation, and about 80% of those actually show up for their appointment.
 The remaining 30% of members you introduce to personal training should sign up for some form of training including either small group training or one-on-one.

-Systemizing not only the sales process but even more importantly back-office functions of this often require attention to detail and well-developed systems.
+Systemizing not only the sales process, but even more importantly back-office functions often requires attention to detail and well-developed systems.
 ABC Financial has expertise in advising clients on how to best establish billing practices and other aspects of administering personal training programs.
 Having expertise in this arena of the health club industry can be very valuable for operators who might need business insights and advice.

 You can learn more about the latest personal training trends using IHRSA’s new Fitness Training Report which provides in-depth data and analysis of personal and small group training users.
 Overall, more than 8.3 million health club consumers used a personal trainer in 2016, representing 12.6% of total club consumers.
 To help maximize the potential of this profit center, the IHRSA report highlights three key insights from personal training clients.

-To learn more about ABC Financial’s Preferred Vendor Partners that specialize in personal training solutions and helping your health club execute personal training systems and offerings visit our website here.
+To learn more about ABC Financial’s Health Club Management Systems and Preferred Vendor Partners that specialize in personal training solutions and helping your health club execute personal training systems by requesting a demo..

 About ABC Financial Services

 We are the nation’s leading software and payment processing provider for health clubs, gyms, and fitness facilities of all kinds.
 Our experience and insights continue to support the growth of leading fitness industry operators.
 Our seamless integrations and relationships with the world’s most advanced technology solution partners enhance member experience and improve retention and profitability.
 Your fitness business deserves a proven reliable technology and billing solutions provider.
 Call us at 800-551-9733 or visit our website www.abcfinancial.com to learn more.
 Subscribe to our newsletter here (link) or Contact us today to learn more.